The Prednisone Made Me Do It

 The struggles of tapering off steroids

-A love/hate relationship with this drug and the side effects
+A love/hate relationship with the benefits vs. side effects

 While I know that not every patient experiences the same side effects, I do know that most patients have a love/hate relationship with the drug.
 Many people have worse experiences than others while a small minority of people don’t experience any symptoms at all.